The chapter describes the essential elements involved in using ICM.

 The following illustration shows two deployments sharing a single defaults.json file, with different definitions.json files — the first for a distributed cache cluster, the second for a sharded cluster.

 ICM Configuration Files Define Deployments

-to deploy by running the specified containers or a container or service management command, such as upgrading a container or connecting to InterSystems IRIS.
+The ICM command line interface allows users to specify an action in the orchestration process — for example, icm provision to provision infrastructure, or icm run to deploy by running the specified containers — or a container or service management command, such as upgrading a container or connecting to InterSystems IRIS.
 ICM executes these commands using information from configuration files.
 If either of the input configuration files (see Configuration, State and Log Files) is not specified on the command line, ICM uses the file (definitions.json or defaults.json) that exists in the current working directory; if one or both are not specified and do not exist, the command fails.

 The command line can be also used to specify options, which have several purposes, as follows:

 To override information that is in a configuration file for a single command only, for example to deploy a different Docker image than the one provided in the configuration files, as shown in the following: